 “My origins and upbringing are a hybrid of East and West…”

-As a zheng soloist, I explore all traditions of the classical and contemporary repertoire: from ancient Han tunes, lyrical Qing melodies to modern works of 50s-80s.
-Being Asian-French, and pianist, I discover avant-garde zheng, a new genre that explores atonality and the contents of sounds.
-Music becomes more than a classical emphasis on harmony, style and form.
-Today, I am primarily interested in the purity and expressiveness of each tone, and how each tone, in its different shades, communicates.
+Trained in classical piano, I have also discovered the avant-garde zheng, a new genre that explores atonality and the difficulty of sound.
+Music becomes more than a classical expression of harmony, style, and form.
+I am interested in the purity and expressiveness of a tone, and how each tone, in its different shades, communicates.

-In his Poétique musicale (1952), Stravinsky wrote, “True tradition is not the documentation of a closed past; it is a living force which stimulates and teaches the present.”
+In his Poétique musicale (1952), Stravinsky wrote, "True tradition is not the documentation of a closed past; it is a living force which stimulates and teaches the present."
 My origins and upbringing are a hybrid of East and West, past and present.
-I seek not to instill a mixture of both values, but simply to demarcate how different their similarities are.
-I play a traditional Zhejiang tune on my zheng, but punctuate it with Bach's counterpoint.
-Playing the piano and zheng are merely different in terms of technicality and cultures.
-They otherwise coexist to render possible a cross-cultural and cross-disciplinary artistic expression.
+I seek not only to blend differences but also to demarcate creative gaps and distance.
+I play a traditional Zhejiang tune on my zheng, punctuate it with Bach's counterpoint, in search of a cross-cultural and cross-disciplinary artistic journey.

 Fiona Sze-Lorrain